What You Need to Know About Using Contact Forms on your Website

 If the submissions are going to your junk folder, you might have to try a different SMTP service.

-2. Test thoroughly and regularly
+2. Test Thoroughly and Regularly

 Because contact forms are so critical and yet have multiple points of failure, you should test them thoroughly on desktop and mobile, and regularly.
 I recommend once a month or at least every time you update your site.
 This will also remind you who the submissions are going to, so you’ll be more likely to remember to change the recipient if they leave.